Hopes rise for Shire sale as Takeda CEO discusses case for deal

-LONDON (Reuters) - Expectations that Takeda Pharmaceutical (4502.T) will bid for London-listed rare disease specialist Shire (SHP.L) before an April 25 deadline rose on Thursday after comments from the head of the Japanese drugmaker on the merits of a deal.
+LONDON, April 5 (Reuters) - Expectations that Takeda Pharmaceutical will bid for London-listed rare disease specialist Shire before an April 25 deadline rose on Thursday after comments from the head of the Japanese drugmaker on the merits of a deal.

-The briefing by Takeda Chief Executive Christophe Weber for analysts fueled a 4 percent jump in Shire shares, valuing the company at around $48 billion - or $9 billion more than Takeda.
+The briefing by Takeda Chief Executive Christophe Weber for analysts fuelled a 4 percent jump in Shire shares, valuing the company at around $48 billion - or $9 billion more than Takeda.

 During the meeting, Weber discussed the strategic case for buying Shire and addressed concerns about the size of such an acquisition, which Takeda first announced it was considering last week.